Silversunset01/StandMaster9000/README.md

 # StandMaster9000
 Bukkit plugin to allow in-game editing of armor stand data.
+Tested up to Minecraft version **1.16.1** (Java)

 ## Usage
 This plugin works by allowing players to make *modifications* to armor stand data through commands.
 Each modification changes a particular aspect of an armor stand; after you have made the modifications you want, the next armor stand you place will have the specified modifications.
 Your current modification list can be viewed with "/stand list", or cleared with "/stand clear".